juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/01_Creating_a_Basic_Map.md

 ![Zoom to Layer](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/01_Creating_a_Basic_Map/02_Zoom_To_Layers.png)
 * There are multiple ways of changing the appearance of a layer.
 The easiest (and simplest) is to double-click on the icon (point, line or polygon) next to the layer name on the layer panel.
 This brings up the `Style` tab in the `Layer Properties` panel.
 In there you can change the fill (color), stroke weight and fill (outline) and the size of the icon (if using points or icons).
 ![Style Tab](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/01_Creating_a_Basic_Map/03_Style_Layer_Properties.png)
+* In this panel change the style for the following layers in the following ways:
+  * hydropol:
+    * Border style: No Pen
+    * Fill: #cccccc (HTML notation)